bvbohnen/X3_Customizer/README.md

 This tool will read in source files from X3, modify on them based on user selected transforms, and write the results back to the game directory.
 Transforms will often perform complex or repetitive tasks succinctly, avoiding the need for hand editing of source files.
 Many transforms will also do analysis of game files, to intelligently select appropriate edits to perform.
 Some transforms carry out binary code edits, allowing for options not found elsewhere.

 Source files will generally support any prior modding.
-Nearly all transforms support input arguments to set parameters and adjust behavior, according to user preferences.
+Most transforms support input arguments to set parameters and adjust behavior, according to user preferences.
 Most transforms will work on an existing save.

 This tool is written in Python, and tested on version 3.6.
 As of customizer version 3, an executable may be generated for users who do not wish to run the Python source code directly.

 This tool is designed primarily for Albion Prelude v3.3.
 Most transforms will support prior or later versions of AP.
 TC 3.4 is tentatively supported for many transforms, though has not been thoroughly tested.

-When used alongside the X3 Plugin Manager: if the customizer outputs to a catalog (the default), these tools can run in either order; if the customizer outputs to loose files (command line option), the customizer should be run second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt made by this tool.
+When used alongside the X3 Plugin Manager: if the customizer outputs to a catalog (the default), these tools can run in either order; if the customizer outputs to loose files (a command line option), the customizer should be run second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt made by this tool.

 Usage:

  * "Launch_X3_Customizer.bat [path to user_transform_module.py]"
-   - Call from the command line.
+   - Call from the command line for full options, or run directly for default options.
-   - Runs the customizer, using the provided python control module which will declare the path to the X3 directory and the transforms to be run.
+   - Runs the customizer, using the provided python user_transform_module which will specify the path to the X3 directory and the transforms to be run.
+   - By default, attempts to run User_Transforms.py in the input_scripts folder.
    - Call with '-h' to see any additional arguments.
+ * "Clean_X3_Customizer.bat [path to user_transform_module.py]"
+   - Similar to Launch_X3_Customizer, except appends the "-clean" flag, which will undo any transforms from a prior run.
  * "source\X3_Customizer.py [path to user_transform_module.py]"
    - As above, running the python source code directly.
+   - May need to be prefixed with "python" or similar, depending on system setup.
-   - Supports general python imports in the control module.
+   - Supports general python imports in the user_transform_module.
-   - If the scipy package is available, this has additional features omitted from the executable due to file size.
+   - If the scipy package is available, this supports smoother curve fits for some transforms, omitted from the executable due to file size.
  * "source\Make_Documentation.py"
    - Generates updated documentation for this project, as markdown formatted files README.md and Documentation.md.
  * "source\Make_Executable.py"